 - Application Deadline: September 14, 2018

-- Course Level: Scholarships are available to pursue MSc and PhD programme.
+- Course Level: The studentships are available to pursue MSc and PhD programme.

-- Study Subject: Scholarships are awarded for healthcare professionals.
+- Study Subject: The studentships are awarded for healthcare professionals.
 The MSc and PhD in Palliative Care have made a global impact on the volume of high quality research used to inform clinical care and palliative care policy.

 - Nationality: Available for African citizens

-- Number of Scholarships: There is one MSc Scholarship and one PhD Scholarship available for those who wish to complete the course on a full time basis (MSc: one year, PhD: three years).
+- Number of Awards: There is one MSc Scholarship and one PhD Scholarship available for those who wish to complete the course on a full time basis (MSc: one year, PhD: three years).

-- Eligible Countries: African students are eligible to apply for this scholarship:
+- Eligible Countries: African students are eligible to apply for this application

 Algeria, Angola, Benin, Botswana, Burkina Faso, Burundi, Cameroon, Cape Verde, Central African Republic, Chad, Comoros, Ivory Coast, Djibouti, Egypt, Equatorial Guinea, Eritrea, Ethiopia, Gabon, Gambia, Ghana, Guinea, Guinea-Bissau, Kenya, Lesotho, Liberia, Libya, Madagascar, Malawi, Mali, Mauritania, Mauritius, Morocco, Mozambique, Namibia, Niger, Nigeria, Republic of the Congo, Rwanda, Sao Tome and Principe, Senegal, Seychelles, Sierra Leone, Somalia, South Africa, Sudan, Swaziland, Tanzania, Togo, Tunisia, Uganda, Western Sahara, Zambia and Zimbabwe.